Duration: 3 days 3 nights

 After a busy day on the slopes, recharge your batteries with a hot and satisfying meal at the Clock Tower Restaurant.
 Located in the heart of Hidden Valley’s lodge, you can’t miss it – look for the big clock tower.
 Enjoy a birds-eye view of the action on the snow while dining on a tasty dish.Read More >

-Hidden Valley offers overnight guests the option of staying in the Four Seasons Lodges or in on-mountain townhomes and condos.
-Bring a supply of marshmallows and book an overnight stay at the Lodges - suites include a living room area and fireplace!
+The resort offers overnight guests the option of staying at The Inn at Hidden Valley or the on-mountain townhomes and condos.
+Bring a supply of marshmallows and book an overnight stay at The Inn - suites include a living room area and fireplace!
 Ideally located, guests can easily access all of the fun and exciting surrounding attractions of the Laurel Highlands.Read More >

 This mountain resort nestled peacefully atop the mountains of the Laurel Highlands has plenty of winter activities to keep you busy.
 Once you tire yourself out, head over to the spa for some rest and rejuvenation with the calming scent of aromatic oils and a warm stone massage.
 From the hotel located at the base of the slopes to ski-in/ski-out condos and town houses, Seven Springs offers its guests every type of lodging imaginable, including cozy cottages and chalets.
 When you get hungry, the dining options are numerous: with fine dining at Helen’s Restaurant, casual family dining at Timbers or places to eat on the run, there’s something here for every craving.Read More >

 It doesn't get much fresher than Nemacolin’s main lodge restaurant, Autumn.
 In addition to the creative recipes, inspired meals, and excellent staff, Autumn's ingredients come from local farms.
 And that means you'll have the freshest fruits, veggies, dairy and meats on your plate.
 Bon appetite!Read More >